skylerkatz/hover/docs/concept.md

 In this example, Hover will create 4 functions.
 Two functions for handling HTTP requests and CLI invocations, and two functions for handling queued jobs.

-The HTTP function will be invoked by ApiGateway each time a request comes to your application.
-While the CLI Lambda will be invoked by an EventBridge scheduling rule that runs every minute.
-It can also be invoked manually through the `hover command run` command.
+ApiGateway will call the HTTP function whenever a request is made to your application.
+While the CLI Lambda will be called every minute by an EventBridge scheduling rule.
+It can also be invoked manually by using the 'hover command run' command.

-For the queue functions, they will be invoked by the Lambda-SQS integration.
-This integration polls the specified queues in each Lambda waiting for a job to become available.
-Once a job is picked up by the integration, the function will be invoked with the job payload.
+The Lambda-SQS integration will be responsible for invoking the queue functions.
+This integration polls the specified queues in each Lambda for available jobs.
+When the integration detects a job, the function is called with the job payload.

 ## APIGateway & Handling HTTP Requests

-Hover configures an APIGateway HTTP API and integrates it with the HTTP function of the stage.
-Each time the API receives a request, the HTTP lambda is invoked by the gateway.
+Hover configures an APIGateway HTTP API and integrates it with the stage's HTTP function.
+The HTTP lambda is invoked by the gateway every time the API receives a request.

-For each stage, AWS generates a unique domain, which can be used to test the application.
-It looks like this:
+AWS generates a unique domain for each stage that can be used to test the application.
+It appears as follows:

 ```
 https://d3876dg38.execute-api.eu-west-1.amazonaws.com